awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. From the navigation bar, select a region for the key pair\.
-You can select any region that's available to you, regardless of your location; however, key pairs are specific to a region\.
+You can select any region that's available to you, regardless of your location: however, key pairs are specific to a region\.
 For example, if you plan to launch an instance in the US West \(Oregon\) region, you must create a key pair for the instance in the same region\.

 1. In the navigation pane, choose **Key Pairs**, **Create Key Pair**\.